sudarshan070/frontend-dev-sarathi/javascript/conditional_statements/index.md

 ### if...else

-The if statement executes a statement if a specified condition is [truthy](https://medium.com/@shindesudarshan070/truthy-and-falsy-values-in-javascript-253b705f2f72).
-If the condition is [falsy](https://medium.com/@shindesudarshan070/truthy-and-falsy-values-in-javascript-253b705f2f72), another statement can be executed.
+The if statement evaluates the expression inside the parenthesis. if the result is true, it executes the block of code.
+If the result is false, the code inside the else block will be executed.

 ```js
 if (condition) {